 We are planning to carry on the molecular dynamics (in general all-atom but we may also use coarse grained and other accelerated methods for larger systems) simulations of FZDs but potentially also of other proteins communicating with FZDs, e.g., DVL, heterotrimeric G proteins.
 The work is also planned to use the SMO and the new FZD4 crystal structures as templates to model other FZD paralogues.
 These models will be used for in silico screening of large databases of small molecules.
 The ligands with the lowest binding energies and highest docking scores will later be validated using all-atom molecular dynamics simulations.
 In order to target FZDs pharmacologically, we need to define the binding modes of the ligands in the orthosteric binding pocket of the receptor.

 The information will be used to mutate residues that form essential interactions (e.g., hydrogen bonds) with ligands.
 Subsequently, these FZDs mutants will be tested for their cell membrane expression and used in functional studies that will aid in defining the ligand-protein interaction, ligand-receptor selectivity and guide further hit optimization.

 We have already several high-impact papers in the pipeline, in which we have used SNIC resources.
-These include a Nature Communications paper published in 2019 and a Nature Chemical Biology paper currently under review.
+These include two Nature Communications papers published in 2019 and 2020, a Molecular Pharmacology paper published in 2020, and a Nature Chemical Biology paper currently under review.